SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 Ye Wenjie likens scientists now to the Church of old, who thought Copernicus as guilty of heresy, Bruno and d'Ascoli worth the stake, and Galileo worth the Spanish Inquisition.
-Or she says, "Maybe we are like the Church."
+She says, "Maybe we are like the Church."
 Meaning with respect to today's scientific apostates.

 It is a lot less dramatic for physics these days though, than it is for